IRS Passport Revocation or Denial for Unpaid Taxes – CP508C

 Has Your Passport Been Suspended?

 If you’re worried that your passport has been suspended but you’re not sure, there are a couple of steps to take.
-It may happen in cases where you have moved or not received notices for other reasons.
+It may happen in cases where you have moved or have not received IRS notices for other reasons.

 What If Your Tax Amount Is Wrong?